 Are olives good for you?

-They're are also a good source of antioxidants such as hydroxytyrosol and quercetin, vitamin E, and minerals such as iron, copper, calcium and sodium.
+They're are also a good source of antioxidants such as hydroxytyrosol and quercetin, vitamin E, fiber, and minerals such as iron, copper, calcium and sodium.

 Are olives keto?